 Clergy Sexual Abuse

-The Law Offices of Peter Angelos has developed a team of lawyers to help survivors and victims in their path to healing.
+Peter Angelos Law has developed a team of lawyers to help survivors and victims in their path to healing.
 We understand that there is a world of difference, and a long path of healing, that exists between being a victim of child sexual abuse and being a survivor.
 In our work with these individuals, we have come to understand that while both a victim and a survivor have suffered abuse, a victim has just recognized the healing process necessary to move forward with life.
 Often, a victim can go decades without recognizing healing is needed or how difficult the healing process can be.
 We understand that to these individuals, reassurance, patience and compassion are necessary.

 We also understand the needs and voices of survivors.
 Working with those individuals, we have interacted with people who are emotionally confident in sharing their abuse experience.
 Generally, these individuals are involved in a long healing process that enables them to discuss openly their feelings and circumstances.
 Many of these folks are also comfortable in helping other victims and survivors with their healing.
 We understand the difference and are prepared to help anyone who has suffered the atrocity of child sexual abuse.

-Attorneys Dedicated to Victims and Survivors
+Our Clergy Sexual Abuse Lawyers are Dedicated to Victims and Survivors

 Federal Investigation, Criminal Charges and Civil Suits Move Forward